connor-brooks/gptx/README.md

 Alternatively an alias can be set with `alias rsgpt="gptx -r rs"`.

 ## Scripting
-GPTX attempts to provide only enough functionality to act as a building block for scripts, allowing the user to tailor a custom experience best suited to their unique workflows.
+gptx attempts to provide only enough functionality to act as a building block for scripts, allowing the user to tailor a custom experience best suited to their unique workflows.
 Below a few examples are provided.
 ### Examples
 #### cgpt
 The `cgpt` example illustrates how to safely make a command generating script.
 Below is an example of it's usage: